-United States Philippines United Kingdom Canada Australia India Italy Spain France Ireland Russia Singapore Brazil Germany Malta Poland Indonesia Mexico South Korea New Zealand Netherlands Japan Czech Republic Malaysia Belgium Sweden Chile Argentina Peru South Africa Croatia Hungary Portugal China Hong Kong Taiwan Slovakia Vietnam Austria Ukraine Kenya United Arab Emirates Saint Vincent and the Grenadines Colombia Paraguay Lebanon Romania Venezuela Switzerland Thailand Lithuania Israel Nigeria Denmark Norway Trinidad and Tobago Sri Lanka Costa Rica Finland Puerto Rico Slovenia Egypt Bulgaria Greece Saudi Arabia Tanzania Serbia Latvia Ecuador Pakistan Uganda Zimbabwe El Salvador Cameroon Kuwait Turkey Ghana Bosnia and Herzegovina Guam Belarus Mongolia Jordan Honduras Oman Qatar Panama Guatemala Uruguay Kazakhstan Bahamas Cote D'Ivoire Timor-Leste Georgia Macao Angola Democratic Republic of the Congo Cyprus Jersey Nicaragua Bahrain Iceland Dominican Republic Papua New Guinea Jamaica Bangladesh Gibraltar Iraq North Macedonia Vatican City Montenegro Moldova U.S. Virgin Islands Estonia Bolivia Aruba Malawi Morocco Gabon Myanmar Guyana Palestinian Territory Barbados Nepal Algeria Mauritius Armenia Belize Botswana Rwanda British Virgin Islands Iran Samoa Zambia Namibia Dominica Albania Madagascar Luxembourg Ethiopia Benin Syria Tunisia Bermuda Grenada Gambia Haiti Fiji Reunion Senegal Brunei Darussalam Saint Lucia Isle of Man Antigua and Barbuda Martinique Netherlands Antilles Vanuatu Suriname San Marino Tajikistan Turks and Caicos Islands Sierra Leone South Sudan Mozambique Tuvalu French Guiana Northern Mariana Islands Libya French Polynesia Guernsey Burkina Faso Eswatini Saint Kitts and Nevis Kyrgyzstan Solomon Islands Monaco Andorra Lesotho Romania Flag Meaning & Details 78 VISITORS FROM HERE!
+United States Philippines United Kingdom Canada Australia India Singapore Italy Spain France Ireland Russia Brazil Germany Malta Poland Indonesia Mexico South Korea New Zealand Netherlands Japan Czech Republic Malaysia Belgium Sweden Chile Argentina Peru South Africa Croatia Hungary Portugal China Hong Kong Taiwan Vietnam Slovakia Austria Ukraine Kenya United Arab Emirates Saint Vincent and the Grenadines Colombia Paraguay Lebanon Romania Venezuela Thailand Switzerland Lithuania Israel Nigeria Denmark Norway Trinidad and Tobago Sri Lanka Costa Rica Finland Slovenia Puerto Rico Egypt Bulgaria Greece Saudi Arabia Tanzania Serbia Latvia Ecuador Pakistan Uganda Zimbabwe El Salvador Cameroon Kuwait Turkey Ghana Bosnia and Herzegovina Guam Belarus Mongolia Jordan Honduras Oman Qatar Panama Guatemala Uruguay Kazakhstan Bahamas Macao Cote D'Ivoire Timor-Leste Georgia Angola Democratic Republic of the Congo Cyprus Jersey Nicaragua Bahrain Iceland Dominican Republic Papua New Guinea Jamaica Bangladesh Gibraltar Iraq North Macedonia Vatican City Montenegro Moldova U.S. Virgin Islands Estonia Bolivia Aruba Malawi Morocco Gabon Myanmar Guyana Palestinian Territory Barbados Nepal Algeria Mauritius Armenia Belize Botswana Rwanda British Virgin Islands Iran Samoa Zambia Namibia Dominica Albania Madagascar Luxembourg Ethiopia Benin Syria Tunisia Bermuda Grenada Gambia Haiti Fiji Reunion Senegal Brunei Darussalam Saint Lucia Isle of Man Antigua and Barbuda Martinique Netherlands Antilles Vanuatu Suriname San Marino Tajikistan Turks and Caicos Islands Sierra Leone South Sudan Mozambique Tuvalu French Guiana Northern Mariana Islands Libya French Polynesia Guernsey Burkina Faso Eswatini Saint Kitts and Nevis Kyrgyzstan Solomon Islands Monaco Andorra Lesotho Romania Flag Meaning & Details 79 VISITORS FROM HERE!
 Romania Flag Flag Information three equal vertical bands of cobalt blue (hoist side), chrome yellow, and vermilion red modeled after the flag of France, the colors are those of the principalities of Walachia (red and yellow) and Moldavia (red and blue), which united in 1862 to form Romania the national coat of arms that used to be centered in the yellow band has been removed note: now similar to the flag of Chad, whose blue band is darker also resembles the flags of Andorra and Moldova

 Learn more about Romania »